tpoisot/DataSharingPaper/DataSharing-MS.md

 ## Data cost money

-[@Heidorn2008] dark data, there is already enough material to answer some pending questions

-[@Wicherts2006] surveyed the field of psychology, and showed that asking for the raw data often doesn't result in a successful data sharing outcome, even after 6 months of repeated inquiries.
+Gathering data, either in the lab or in the field, costs money, as it requires the acquisition and maintenance of equipments and reagents, in addition to salaries.
+In this perspective, generating new data when existing ones are available and could bring answers to a question is a wasteful practice.
+So as to avoid this, we need to have an easy way to find suitable data, which require thorough indexing.
+The large amount of hard to access data was dubbed 'dark data' [@Heidorn2008].
+The fraction of data falling within this category is likely to increase. [@Wicherts2006] surveyed the field of psychology, and showed that asking for the raw data often doesn't result in a successful data sharing outcome, even after 6 months of repeated inquiries.
 Authors can claim to have 'lost' the data, can be extremely slow to reply, can ignore emails, the given contact email address may be invalid and difficult to find the 'current' contact address.
 Authors also die, and sadly this can result in the loss of valuable scientific data unless it has been accessibly and discoverably archived elsewhere.
 Ultimately, authors can also flat out refuse to give the data.
+The systematic practice of releasing data with non restrictive licences (some of which are explained in a later section), and associated with standardized meta-data, will help fight this effect.
+Overall, by making data easier to access, and better documenting them, we will decrease the flow of funding going into data gathering, and thus decrease the financial pressure on labs.

 # Which benefits it will bring us